 Have you recently been arrested for engaging in unlawful sexual conduct with a minor in Columbus, OH?

 It’s critical for you to take immediate steps to make it difficult for the prosecution to turn your charge into a conviction.
-You may begin by contacting and hiring an experienced Columbus child molestation defense lawyer from Koenig & Owen, LLC.
+You may begin by contacting and hiring an experienced Columbus child molestation defense lawyer from James D. Owen, LLC.

-- 1 Why You Should Hire a Koenig & Owen, LLC, Defense Attorney
+- 1 Why You Should Hire James D. Owen, LLC, Defense Attorney

 - 2 Understanding Ohio’s Child Molestation Laws

 - 3 Consequences of Child Molestation Convictions in Ohio

 - 4 Child Molestation Convictions and Mandatory Sex Offender Registration

 - 5 Defenses Against Ohio Child Molestation Charges

 - 6 Your Trusted Child Molestation Defense Lawyer in Columbus, OH